ReactiveMongo/reactivemongo-site/releases/0.10/documentation/advanced-topics/failoverstrategy.md

 - the entire node set is not available (probably because of a network failure)
 - the primary is not available, preventing to run write operations and consistent reads
-- the operation could not be done because of a credentials problem (ie the application is not yet logged on to the database)
+- the operation could not be done because of a credentials problem (e.g. the application is not yet logged on to the database)

 The other causes (business errors, normal database errors, fatal errors, etc.) are not handled.